-My mother sold vintage clothes and I think I’ve always liked the 1950’s a lot, but even though I haven’t always dressed 50’s (clothes) the red lip and the black eye liner have always been my favourites!
-But now I’m trying to keep away from the red lipstick, I was wearing it almost everyday for years! tag:Emma Dabiri
+My mother sold vintage clothes and I think I’ve always liked the 1950’s a lot.Even though I haven’t always dressed 50’s (style) the red lip and the black eye liner have always been my favorites!
+But now I’m trying to keep away from the red lipstick.
+I was wearing it almost everyday for years! tag:Emma Dabiri

 Tag: Emma Dabiri